Bear Valley History

 2003-2004 REVITALIZED FAMILY FOCUS

-Under Bottomley’s direction over the past year, Bear Valley has reenergized it’s commitment to families enjoyment of snow sports.
-The resort added 205 new season lockers to meet the continued demand for on-mountain convenience, added a 1200 square foot sundeck to the Monte Wolfe Saloon (overlooks the spectacular Mokelumne Canyon), constructed a new children’s ski/snowboard center, offered child-care daily, installed a carpet lift to improve the ski/board experience for first-time customers and beginners, maintained two terrain parks, brought retail sales of ski/snowboards back to the mountain and built an in-ground half pipe.
+Under Bottomley’s direction, Bear Valley reenergized it’s commitment to families enjoyment of snow sports.
+The resort added 205 new season lockers to meet the continued demand for on-mountain convenience, added a 1200 square foot sundeck to the Monte Wolfe Saloon (overlooks the spectacular Mokelumne Canyon), constructed a new children’s ski/snowboard center, installed a carpet lift to improve the ski/board experience for first-time customers and beginners, maintained two terrain parks, brought retail sales of ski/snowboards back to the mountain and built an in-ground half pipe.

-Excited about the prospect to own and manage Bear Valley, Dundee Realty USA, LLC announced the purchase of Bear Valley Ski Co. on July 20, 2005.
+Excited about the prospect to own and manage Bear Valley, Dundee Realty USA, LLC with San Jose Partner TBH and Palo Alto based Radar, announced the purchase of Bear Valley Ski Co. on July 20, 2005.

 “We see the ski area benefiting from future planned improvements much like Arapahoe Basin did when we bought it, stated Greg Finch, President, Dundee Realty USA.
 We believe we have the capital, a plan and the people in place to continue to improve and grow the operation.
 Although the ski area does have approved expansion plans, our first order will be to re-organize and re-fit the existing organization and facilities.”